We Fight For You And Your Freedom

 If you are arrested, you will want to be released from custody as soon as possible on the lowest possible bond, and you will want to use the services of a reputable bail bondsman.
 A respected criminal defense lawyer specializing in federal criminal cases can recommend an honest, reliable bail bondsman.

 In federal courts, bonds are typically posted by licensed bondsmen who work for insurance companies that promise to pay the full bond amount to the court if you fail to appear in court when you are required to do so.
 The typical charge for their services in federal cases is 15% as their “premium.”
 In Florida, bond premiums are 10% when a corporate surety bond is posted.
-In other words, if your bond is set at one hundred thousand dollars, you will need to pay fifteen thousand dollars to the bondsman, and often post collateral equal to the full amount of the bond.
-Using our example of one hundred thousand dollar corporate surety bond, in addition to the fifteen thousand dollar premium, you will usually be required to post assets (such a mortgage on your home or other real estate, jewelry, or other property) to collateralize your bond.
+In other words, if your bond is set at $100,000, you will need to pay $15,000 dollars to the bondsman, and often post collateral equal to the full amount of the bond.
+Using our example of $100,000 corporate surety bond, in addition to the $15,000 premium, you will usually be required to post assets (such as a mortgage on your home, real estate, jewelry, or other property) to collateralize your bond.
 That way, if you fail to appear for court when required to do so, the bonding company will move against your posted assets to recover the money that they will have had to pay to the court due to your non-appearance.

 It is a common mistake to call a bail bondsman before retaining a criminal defense attorney.
 Not all bondsmen are reputable, and you will be well-advised to discuss which bondsman should be called with your criminal defense attorney.